zaiisao/Documentation/en/Video/fallback_apple.md

 // Enable the dual-stream mode (Configuration for the local). agoraKit.enableDualStreamMode(true)

 // Configurations for the publisher.
-When the network condition is poor, send video stream only. agoraKit.setLocalPublishFallbackOption(.audioOnly)
+When the network condition is poor, send audio stream only. agoraKit.setLocalPublishFallbackOption(.audioOnly)

 // Configurations for the subscriber.
 Try to receive low stream under poor network conditions.
 When the current network conditions are not sufficient for video streams, receive audio stream only.